 Answer: The Biblical answer regarding whether or not a person can lose their salvation is significantly different from what Catholics and almost all the mainstream Protestant denominations teach.

-While it is true that once saved a person is always saved, the question is when does this sealed and unchangeable salvation state take place for a believer.
+It is true that once saved a person is always saved.
+The question is, however, when does this event that locks in a person’s salvation take place?

 The commonly taught doctrine of 'once saved always saved' comes primarily from John Calvin and his teachings.
 He promoted the idea that a person cannot lose their salvation once God calls them.
 After being called they are assured entrance into heaven no matter how they live their life after this event!

 The truth is that a person certainly can lose their salvation after they are called and receive God's Holy Spirit!

 A person who has accepted Jesus as their Savior has merely begun their training in righteousness.
 They must first live a righteous life and remain faithful to the end before they fully receive their reward.
 Along this journey there is the possibility they could harden themselves against God and forfeit or lose the never ending life they were promised.

 A converted Christian is required to produce the fruits of overcoming for however long they live (Revelation 2:11).
 They must keep God's commandments, both in the letter and in the spirit (Matthew 19:17, James 2:14 - 17, Revelation 12:17, 14:12, 22:14, etc.).
 As stated previously, before someone receives the gift of eternal life they must also endure and remain faithful to the very end of their life (Matthew 24:13).

 Paul not only states that true believers can reject God but also what will occur after their choice is made.
 He makes it abundantly clear that Christians can corrupt themselves to the point where it is impossible for them to repent.
 God is not bound by any oath to give them salvation no matter what they do and they lose out on eternity.